-- To familiarize the students the habitats ,classification, structure and life cycle of Algae, Fungi and lichen and the evolutionary trends in Algae and Fungi - To get a basic idea about the ecological significance of Algae, Fungi and Lichen. - To introduce the students about the aspects of Microbiology like classification, structure ,metabolism ,Bacterial culture and microbial diseases. - To understand the role of microbes in Agricutural, Environmental and industrial applications - To get the knowledge on various plant diseases caused by different types of pathogens and defence mechanism
+- To familiarize the students the habitats ,classification, structure ,life cycle and evolutionary trends of Algae and Fungi - To get a basic idea about the ecological significance of Algae, Fungi and Lichen. - To introduce the students about the aspects of Microbiology like classification, structure, metabolism, Bacterial culture and microbial diseases. - To understand the role microbes in Agricutural, Environmental and industrial applications - To get the knowledge on various plant diseases caused by different types of pathogens

-- Identify, collect and preserve different types of algae, fungi and lichens - Develop a basic understanding about the structure and life cycle of algae, fungi and lichens - Apply the knowledge on ecological and environmental significance of microbes for the benefit of the society - Identify and suggest measures for the prevention and control of diseases in crop plants

-A. PHYCOLOGY 36 hrs (2 hrs/wk)
+A. PHYCOLOGY

-- 1. Principles and modern trends in taxonomy of algae; Contributions of Indian Algologists (2 hrs) - 2.
+1. Principles and modern trends in taxonomy of algae ; Contributions of Indian Alg gologists (2 hrs) 2.
 Classification of Algae (Fritsch F. E. 1935; Lee R. E. 2018).
-Characteristic features of major Divisions

-Thallus organization and its morphological variations; Evolutionary

-3. trends.
-(2 hrs)

-4. Ecological role of algae.
-Fossil algae - Brief account only.
-(2 hrs)

-5. Cell structure - Prokaryotic, mesokaryotic and eukaryotic organizations.
-(2 hrs)

-- 6. Structure, reproduction and life cycle of the following types: (20hrs)

-Hydrodictyon, Ulva, Pithophora, Draparnaldiopsis, Cephaleuros, Halimeda, Acetabularia,

-Nitella, Padina, Turbinaria, Amphiroa, Gracilaria, Ceramium, Spirulina, Scytonema - 7.
-Economic Importance of Algae Algae as biofuel.
-Algae as biofertilisers, as food, their uses in industry, water blooms and their ecological role.
+Characteristic feature ires of major Divisions.
+(4 hrs) 3.
+Thallus organization and its morphological variations; Evolutionary trends (2 hrs) 4.
+Ecological role of Algae.
+Fossil algae- Brief account only.
+(2 hrs) 5.
+Cell structure - Prokaryotic, mesokariyotic and eukaryotic organizations.
+(2 hrs) 6.
+Structure, reproduction and life cycle of the following types: (20hrs) Hydrodictyon, Ulva, Pithophora, Draparnaldiopsis, Cephaleuros, Halimeda, A cetabularia, Nitella, Padina, Turbinaria, Amphiroa, Gracilaria, Ceramium, Spirulina, Scyton ema.
+7. Economic importance of Algae- Algae as biofuel.
+Algae as biofertilizers, as foo d, their uses in industry, water blooms and their ecological role.
 (4 hrs)

-18 hrs (1hr/wk)
+18 hrs (1 hr / wk)